Extending fibrations on knot complements to ribbon disk complements: More questions and final comments

 \end{proof}

-The following more restrictive version of Question \ref{constructive} may be easier to answer. \begin{question} Let $K$ be a fibered ribbon knot in $S^3$.
-Does $K$ bound a fibered ribbon disk in $B^4$? \end{question} In Section \ref{sec:examples}, we gave an affirmative answer to Question \ref{constructive2} when $K$ has fewer than $13$ crossings.
+The following more restrictive version of Question~\ref{constructive} may be easier to answer. \begin{question} Let $K$ be a fibered ribbon knot in $S^3$.
+Does $K$ bound a fibered ribbon disk in $B^4$? \end{question} In section~\ref{sec:examples}, we gave an affirmative answer to Question~\ref{constructive2} when $K$ is prime with fewer than $13$ crossings.

 Let $K$ be a ribbon knot.
 Let $S$ be a minimum-genus Seifert surface for $K$.
 Let $D$ be a ribbon disk for $K$, and project $D$ to $S^3$ to find an immersed ribbon disk $D'$ in $S^3$ bounded by $K$.
 Isotope $S$ so that $S$ agrees with one sheet of $D'$ near $K$.
-Without $K$ and the ribbon disk $D$ obeying the hypotheses of Theorem \ref{maintheorem}, it is not obvious to the author that $\{D'\cap S\}$ must contain $g(S)$ linearly independent curves in $H_1(S;\Z)$.
+Without $K$ and the ribbon disk $D$ obeying the hypotheses of Theorem~\ref{maintheorem}, it is not true that $\{D'\cap S\}$ must contain $g(S)$ linearly independent curves in $H_1(S;\Z)$ (such a set of curves is called a ``ribbon derivative" for $K$ on $S$).
+Cochran and Davis~\cite{cochrandavis} constructed genus-1 ribbon knots whose genus-1 Seifert surfaces do not admit ribbon derivatives.
+Of course, these examples are not fibered (as the only genus-1 fibered knots are the two trefoils and the figure eight, none of which are slice).

-\begin{question} Must $S\cap D'$ include $g(S)$ simple closed curves which are linearly independent in $H_1(S;\Z)$?
-What if $S$ is a fiber for $K$? \end{question}
+\begin{question} If $K$ is fibered (and hence $S$ is a fiber), then must $S\cap D'$ include $g(S)$ simple closed curves which are linearly independent in $H_1(S;\Z)$? \end{question}

 We used the transversality of $b_i$ to the fibration on $S^3\setminus\nu(K)$ to ensure the $1$-handles in the relative handlebody decomposition of $H$ are all geometrically cancelled.
 Without the transversality condition, we might amend the band movie to find a $3$-manifold bounded by $D$ (although not a fibration of $B^4\setminus\nu(D)$).
 However, we have not shown that a general ribbon disk $D$ bounds a {\emph{handlebody}} in $B^4$.